esteinig/dartQC/README.md

 ## DartQC
 ### Quality Control Pipeline

 Command line pipeline to facilitate quality control of SNP data from Diversity Array Technologies (DArT).
 This version is written to be user-friendly and executable on the HPC.
-Currently dartQC integrates:

-- preprocessing using raw and called SNPs from DArT
-- basic filters:
-  - `minor allele frequency`
-  - `replication average`
-  - `hardy-weinberg`
-  - `call rate`
-- redundancy filtering:
-  - `duplicate clones`
-  - `sequence similarity`
-- output for PLINK

-This is roughly what's going on:

 <p align="center">
  <img src="https://github.com/esteinig/dartQC/blob/master/workflow.png">